 I was barely keeping my head above water when I got laid off from my job.
 Not permanently, but for the winter as there was no work.
 Deep in debt with no work, it wasn’t long before I realized that I couldn’t make my car payment the next month.
 I was going to start falling behind on bills and didn’t know what to do.
 I was in major trouble.

-What To Do When You’re Behind On Bills
+Steps to Take When You’re Falling Behind On Bills

 You may have gone through something similar in your life, where you actually feel like you’re drowning under the burden of debt and payments.
 I feel you, I’ve been there.
 It’s possible to get out but it takes some planning and it takes some sacrifice.
 Keep reading to find out what to do when you’re behind on your bills.